nCoda/lychee/description.rst

 what part of the document is being updated.
 (The ``views`` module determines which part of the other representation this corresponds to).

-LilyPond documents shall always be unicode strings.
-Abjad documents shall always be Abjad objects.

-Each converter must be capable of accepting an incomplete document and producing the corresponding incomplete output, and of emitting an error signal if the incomplete input is insufficient to produce the corresponding valid output.
+Each converter must be capable of accepting an incomplete document and producing the corresponding incomplete output, or emitting an error signal if the incomplete input is insufficient to produce corresponding valid output.
 For example, ``Element('note', {'pname': 'c'})`` given to the ``mei_to_ly`` module should result in ``'c'`` as output, even though the single Element is not a complete and valid MEI document, and the single-character string is not a complete and valid LilyPond document.
 Yet if ``mei_to_ly`` receives ``Element('slur', {'plist': '#123 #443'})`` as input, there is not enough information to produce any sensible output, so the module ought to emit an error signal.

 Future modules will convert data between MEI and MusicXML, and MEI and music21.

+Also note that a conversion through Lychee from one format to the same format, like LilyPond-to-MEI-to-LilyPond, need not produce an identical file at the end.
+Although the content must be identical, its formatting does not need to be.

 Special Case: MEI-to-MEI Converter
 ----------------------------------